marianoguerra/ioriodb/README.rst

 Seqnums in listen
 .................

-when subscribing to events on listen you can specify a seqnum, the current behaviour is that if you specify a seqnum in the past it will replay from the closest equal or higher seqnum that the channel has in cache, it won't replay from disk.
+When subscribing to events on listen you can specify a seqnum, the current behaviour is that if you specify a seqnum in the past it will replay from the closest equal or higher seqnum that the channel has in cache, it won't replay from disk.
 The idea of this behaviour is that you can catch up with events that